dib-lab/2020-paper-sourmash-gather/manuscript.md

 readily supports using custom reference databases as well as updating minimum metagenome covers with the addition of new reference genomes.
-When updating metagenome covers with new reference genomes, the first stage of calculating overlaps can be updated with the new genomes (Column 2 of Table @tbl:genbank-cover), while the actual calculation of the *minimum* set cover must be redone each time.
+When updating metagenome covers with new reference genomes, the first stage of calculating overlaps can be updated with the new genomes (column 2 of Table @tbl:genbank-cover), while the actual calculation a the *minimum* set cover must be redone each time.

 Minimum set cover approaches may provide opportunities beyond those discussed here.
-For example, read- and contig-based analysis, and analysis and presentation of alignments, can be potentially simplified with this approach.
+For example, read- and contig-based analyses, and analysis and presentation of alignments, can be potentially simplified with this approach.